xarmar/conference-track-management/ThoughtProcess.md

 Because I have 14 days total to finish the project, I want to leave an extra 4 days just in case something goes wrong or if I want to get fancy and start a new branch to work on some new features.

+*Warning*

+Just noticed that when using the normal Javascript date(), there is an offset of hours.
+This can compromise the project as the numbers displayed will be different.
+Must find solution, either in VanillaJS or by using an external Js Library.